abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 ol.count # => 46
 ```

-To calculate the total money this customer has spent on every order, ever
+To calculate the total money this customer has spent on every order
-(uses Ruby's [reduce][12] method, which is a functional programming
+for all time, we use Ruby's [reduce][12] method, which is a functional
-derivitave for reducing a large amount of data down to a single value):
+programming derivitave for reducing a large amount of data down to a
+single value:

 ```ruby
 total = c.orders.order_lines.reduce(0){|sum, ol| sum + ol.qty * ol.price}
 # => #<BigDecimal:6f09c9c0,'0.6736944E5',7(8)>
 ```

-BigDecimal `to_s` (string format) is yucky but the answer is $67369.44 if you
+BigDecimal's string format is yucky but the answer is $67369.44 if you
 look closely.
 If this were a real app I would consider a custom type for
 monetary values.
 But anyway, that brevity should bring a tear to your eye
 after picturing the huge nested FOR EACH mess that ABL would make you
-write... *shudder*.
+write to get the same value... *shudder*.

 To get all the items this customer ever ordered: